rpm-py-installer/rpm-py-installer/README.md

 `rpm-py-installer` installs [a RPM Python binding module](https://github.com/rpm-software-management/rpm/tree/master/python) (`rpm-python` or `rpm` for new version) on non-system Python, such as a source compiled Python, a Python on virtualenv and pyenv environment, considering installed RPM itself.

+It installs same version's Python binding with the system RPM safely.

 ## Install the RPM Python binding module by rpm-py-installer

 `rpm-py-installer` provides several ways to install.